chinasatokolo/chinasatokolo.github.io/_pages/publications.md

 ## 2025

-Abigail Oppong, Hellina Nigatu, and **Chinasa T. Okolo**.
-"Examining the Cultural Encoding of Gender Bias in LLMs for Low-Resourced African Languages."
-To appear in the [_Workshop on Gender Bias for Natural Language Processing_](https://gebnlp-workshop.github.io/) at the Annual Meeting of the Association for Computational Linguistics (ACL), 2025.

 **Chinasa T. Okolo**.
 "Governance of AI-based Algorithms".
 To appear in the _Handbook of Human-Centered AI_.
 Edited by Wei Xu.
 Springer, 2025.

 **Chinasa T. Okolo** and Mubarak Raji.
 "The Majority World in Global AI Governance".
 To appear in the _Handbook on the Global Governance of AI_.
 Edited by Markus Furendal and Magnus Lundgren.
 Edward Elgar Publishing, 2025.

+Abigail Oppong, Hellina Nigatu, and **Chinasa T. Okolo**. ["Examining the Cultural Encoding of Gender Bias in LLMs for Low-Resourced African Languages."](https://chinasatokolo.github.io/files/Okolo_ACL_2025.pdf) In the [_Workshop on Gender Bias for Natural Language Processing_](https://gebnlp-workshop.github.io/) at the Annual Meeting of the Association for Computational Linguistics (ACL), 2025.

 Teanna Barrett, **Chinasa T. Okolo**, B. Biira, Eman Sherif, Amy X. Zhang, and Leilani Battle. ["African Data Ethics: A Discursive Framework for Black Decolonial AI."](https://chinasatokolo.github.io/files/Okolo_FAccT_2025.pdf) In the ACM Conference on Fairness, Accountability and Transparency (FAccT), 2025.